 A "data center" is a facility of at least 100,000 square feet, costing a minimum of \$200,000,000 and creating at least 20 jobs in Texas that has been, or will be, specifically constructed or refurbished to house servers and related equipment for processing, storing, or distributing data.
 The Comptroller's office may certify single-occupant data centers that meet specific requirements related to capital investment and job-creation as "qualifying data centers."
-An owner, operator and/or occupant of a data center can apply to the Comptroller's office for certification of the facility as a qualifying occupant.
+An owner, operator and/or occupant of a data center can apply to the Comptroller's office for certification of the facility as a qualified data center and for registration as a qualifying owner, qualifying operator, or qualifying occupant.